18kimn/blog/src/routes/[postType]/writing/skocpol/index.md

 ---
+title:
-title: "Theda Skocpol's _States and Social Revolutions_"
+  "Theda Skocpol's <em>States and Social Revolutions</em>"
 subtitle: Response paper for SOC532
 date: Feb 10, 2025
 tags: [readings]
 ---

-This is a school assignment; it'd never see the light of day other than my Canvas submission box were I not to throw it online, so here it is.
-It's an (amateurish, etc) review of Theda Skocpol's _States and Social Revolutions_, which I wrote for SOC532.
-I don't have much of a background in comparative historical sociology so it's not meant to showcase expertise nor to make a specific intervention by thinking with Skocpol (also, that wasn't our assignment) -- but it does show my thinking, and the end especially contains my general perspective to what the work of criticism (or scholarship in general) can do.
+This is a school assignment It's an (amateurish, etc) review of Theda Skocpol's _States and Social Revolutions_, which I wrote for SOC532: Comparative Historical Sociology, taught by Jonah Stuart Brundage.
+That class was amazing and genuinely one of the most insightful semester's I've had in either undergrad or grad school.

+I don't have much of a background in comparative historical sociology so this post is not meant to showcase expertise nor to make a specific intervention by thinking with Skocpol (also, that wasn't our assignment) -- but it does show my thinking, and the end especially contains my general perspective to what the work of criticism (or scholarship in general) can do.
+And it'd never see the light of day other than my Canvas submission box were I not to throw it online, so here it is.
 So it's here on my blog now !

 ---